Batavia City Council deciding between tax hike and dipping into reserves to cover deficit

 Kane County residents can pay their taxes using the Drive-Up Payment Drop Box located behind Building A at the Kane County Government Center, 719 S. Batavia Ave., in Geneva.

-Batavia City Council is in the process of approving their 2025 budget and this year’s property tax levy, and council members held a lengthy discussion on the topic Tuesday, Nov.
-12 to decide wether to raise property taxes, or cover the deficit with reserve funds during a Committee of the Whole meeting before voting in favor of the proposed budget.
+The Batavia City Council is in the process of approving the 2025 budget and this year’s property tax levy and council members had a lengthy discussion Nov.
+12 to decide whether to raise property taxes or cover the deficit with reserve funds during a Committee of the Whole meeting before voting in favor of the proposed budget.

 At the meeting, Finance Director Peggy Colby presented the proposed budget and estimated property tax levy.